SUIT: Device firmware update on the nRF54H20 SoC

 6. Program the sample to the kit (see Programming an application for instructions).

-7. Update the SUIT envelope sequence number, by appending the following line to the VERSION file:
+7. Update the SUIT envelope sequence number, by changing the following line to the VERSION file:

 APP_ROOT_SEQ_NUM = 2